stonerl/nova-prettier-extension/prettier.novaextension/README.md

 ## Versioning

 Prettier+ for Nova follows [Semantic Versioning](https://semver.org/), aligned with official Prettier releases.
-Versions are formatted as `a.b.c-d`, where:
+Versions are formatted as `a.b.c`, where:

-- `a.b.c` corresponds to the exact Prettier version bundled.
+- `a.b` corresponds to the bundled Prettier version.
-- `d` is the build number of the Nova-specific extension (used for fixes or enhancements unrelated to the Prettier core).
+- `c` is the extension’s specific build number (used for fixes or enhancements unrelated to the Prettier core).

-For example, `3.5.0-4` uses Prettier `v3.5.0` and is the fourth Nova extension build for that version.
+For example, `3.5.4` uses Prettier `v3.5.x` and is the fourth extension build.